AhmedMagdyNoser/plany-app/README.md

-# Introducing Plany - The Ultimate Productivity Application
+# Plany - The Productivity Application

 Are you struggling to stay organized and on top of your tasks?
 Look no further than Plany!
 Our productivity application is designed to help you manage your to-do list, keep notes, and stay on top of your deadlines with ease.